Estate Planning Software for Small Law Firms

 Estate Engine isn’t trying to replace your billing software or your client communication tools — it’s designed to work alongside them.
 Its job is the part of your workflow that most practice management platforms leave underserved: getting structured, complete information from clients and turning it directly into accurate, consistent draft documents.

 If you’re also evaluating specialized drafting platforms like WealthCounsel or STEPS, those products bring their own document libraries, often tied to specific state law libraries or CLE programs.
-Estate Engine’s approach is different — you bring your own templates, or customize ours.
+Estate Engine’s approach is different.
+You bring your own templates, or customize ours.
 Your documents stay yours, not locked to a vendor’s language.

 FAQs for Small Estate Planning Firms